dof-dss/ea-team/docs/initiatives/phase-one/documentation-config-repo.md

 ---
 layout: default
 title: Configuration repository and DEVOPS pipeline
+type: page
 ---

 # Implement documentation and configuration repository and DEVOPS pipeline

 ## Mission

-The core objectives of this initiative are:

-1. provide a central documentation repository for technical documentation in a collaborative environment,
-2. provide a central configuration repository to allow configuration settings to be treated the same way as source code,
-3. implement a devops pipeline (build/deploy/test) and support on-demand development/test environments
+The core objectives of this initiative is to provide a common document repository for technical documentation, source control for managing configuration and customisations of solutions and a common build pipeline with support for dev/test environments.
+The adoption of new 'Code in the Open' approach will drive transparency and accountability.
+Build a common or reusable delivery pipeline which ensures quality throughout and helps development teams deliver higher quality software to customers faster.
 <hr />

 ## What problem are we solving